Technobabylon: Accolades

 In 2015, the game won 9 AGS Awards: "Best Background Art", "Best Character Art", "Best Animation", "Best Music and Sound", "Best Voice Work", "Best Puzzles", "Best Gameplay", "Best Writing", "Best Game Created with AGS".
 It was also nominated for "Best Character".
 In Adventure Gamers' 2015 annual Aggie Awards, Technobabylon was the "Reader's Choice" for Best Gameplay and Best Traditional Adventure.
 The game was included as a runner-up for several awards, including as a staff pick for Best Gameplay, Best Writing - Drama, Best Acting, and Best Setting.
 It was also a runner-up for Hardcore Gamer's 2015 Best Adventure Game.

 Another Rock, Paper, Shotgun writer, Adam Smith, did a retrospective of the game in June 2016.
 Smith praised the game's writing, and commented that its high-quality worldbuilding made his memories of the game "already seem decades old".
 Kelly included it on a list of best PC cyberpunk games.
 Fellow PC Gamer writer Richard Cobbett listed it as one of the 25 best adventure games.
 Cobbett called its pixel art "absolutely astounding" and praised its characters and perspectives, it's writing, and its "warmth and humanity".

 Sequel

-In 2017, a sequel to the game was announced.
-Technobabylon: Birthright will feature 3D art instead of pixel 2D art, making it the first 3D adventure game released by Wadjet Eye Games.
-The game is described as a direct sequel and the player will once again take control of Latha, but not of the other two characters from the first game.
-James Dearden will return as the writer, while Ben Chandler will also return as the artist.
-The game was set to be released in 2020.
+In 2017, a sequel to the game was announced, named Technobabylon: Birthright, which would feature 3D art instead of pixel 2D art, making it the first 3D adventure game released by Wadjet Eye Games.
+The game is described as a direct sequel where the player once again takes control of Latha, but none of the other two characters from the first game.
+Both James Dearden who served as the director of Technobabylon, and Ben Chandler who designed the game's art, were also involved in the development of the sequel.
+As of 2023, no announcements have been made about the state of the game, despite James Dearden's statement back on 2021 about it being actively developed.